 The singletrack is a natural surface through sub-alpine native bush with many technical challenges including two sets of climbing switchbacks.
 There are two or three sections some people may have walk, including a steep section dropping through a number of switchbacks.
 This section is chock full of roots and small drop-offs to a saddle.
 An overlook provides extensive views down the Wairau Valley.

-There is no water along the route until Red Hills Hut.
+There is no water along the route until Red Hills Hut and in dry conditions this cannot be relied on.
+There is a good creek where the 4wd road enters the bush, about 1500m below the hut.
 This is an alpine route in remote country where cold temperatures can be experienced at any time of the year.
 Be prepared with warm clothing and wet weather gear.
 Be sure to grab some great coffee and pizza at the Alpine Lodge, St. Arnaud after the ride.

 Park at the Upper Six Mile Creek Carpark off Highway 63 and ride west up the hill, turn right on Tophouse Rd for 800m then right up the signposted 4wd track to Beebys Knob.
 It starts with a challenging 600-metre climb on the 4wd road to the start of 6 miles of singletrack at 1300m elevation.
 The trail (Maitland Ridge

-) is marked with a cairn and a large orange triangle on the right where the 4wd track emerges from the bush into open tussock country.
-Save your legs and walk the steepest parts of the road.
-The MTB Trails Trust plans to construct a better-graded climbing track in 2015-2016.
+) is signposted and marked with a cairn and a large orange triangle on the right where the 4wd track emerges from the bush into open tussock country.
+MTB Trails Trust has built Wots up Doc

 The Maitland Ridge